 - Carbon Dioxide: Takes away the heat and the oxygen element.

-- Dry Chemical: Interrupt the chemical reaction responsible for the fire.
+- Dry Chemical: Interrupts the chemical reaction responsible for the fire.

 - Clean Agent: Interrupts the chemical reaction of the fire.

 - Dry Powder: Separates fuel from oxygen and removes heat.

 - Water mist: Takes away the heating element.

 - Cartridge Operated Dry Chemical: Interrupts the chemical reaction of the fire.

-You must have seen fire brigade personal spraying water at the place where the fire has incurred to suppress it.
+You must have seen fire brigade personnel spraying water at the place where the fire has incurred to suppress it.
 What does this water do?

-For example, in the case of electrical fires and fire produced by inflammable substances.
+For example, in the case of electrical fires and fires produced by inflammable substances.
 In such cases, we generally use a soda-acid fire extinguisher or a CO2 fire extinguisher which cuts off the supply of oxygen to extinguish the fire.